suent/Carpenter.AzurePipelines/docs/features/pipeline-versioning.md

 # Pipeline Versioning

 Pipeline versioning in Carpenter.AzurePipelines allows breaking changes to be made to the common template yaml without breaking builds which extend the Carpenter templates.
+This is accomplished through the [`pipelineVersion`](../configuration.md##carpenterpipelineversion-pipelineversion) parameter and conditions defined in the template yaml files.

 ## Usage